 Nathan brings a focus on the integration of ecology and infrastructure with the design of landscapes.
 Nathan is particularly interested in creating people-friendly spaces that evoke the site’s history and reveal ecology and natural process.
 He believes in a collaborative approach, seeking creative solutions that realize the opportunities and needs of the site, client, and community.
+In addition to guiding the firm, Nathan also teaches a professional practice class at UC Berkeley.

 Doug brings leadership experience in parks, urban design, and historic landscapes.
 His vision and creativity have resulted in significant projects in Yosemite National Park, the Presidio of San Francisco, San Francisco’s Golden Gate Park, and other iconic and sensitive places.
 He brings particular expertise in historic landscapes, national park projects, and projects involving extensive community involvement.
 He develops a collaborative relationship with clients that results in responsive designs.
 His passions include art, history, and landscapes, which he regularly integrates into his work.